What is KYC?

 The MLRO focus of KYC distils the term to a very tight definition of knowing a customer, that ignores many of the other layers of the onion that provide great value to businesses by helping them to serve customers better, establish aspects of financial vulnerability easily overlooked, and bring more credentials to identity definitions.

 We’re at risk of seeing KYC go the same way as Customer Relationship Management (CRM).

 Over three decades ago, Don Peppers and Martha Rodgers wrote the now famous book ‘The One to One Future’ and, in doing so, almost single-handedly created the CRM industry we know today.
 Originally the idea was more around knowing your customers by monitoring the data for every mouse click, interaction and transaction.
 Sadly, years on, the term leaves most people thinking of salespeople tapping contact data into a form.

 KYC is at risk of falling off its perch in the same way; to focus solely on identity and ignore the bigger picture.
 But this should be avoided because there are layers to the subject that are REALLY important to businesses that are easily overlooked.

 Why KYC is not enough

-The definition of KYC today is narrow, prescriptive, and could hardly be described as insightful.
+The definition of KYC today is narrow, prescriptive, and not particularly insightful.
 You don’t know your customer, you simply identify them—a binary process that asks the question, “Have I done enough to identify who the customer is?”

 The subject of KYC should go wider and deeper than this narrow perspective.
 While it is answering the identity question, there are many more layers of the customer that are worthy of consideration.